 Sapphire has been a popular stone since the Ancient Greeks associated it with Apollo, the god of clairvoyance and prophecy.
 Sapphires were often worn by those who sought his blessing and help when visiting Delphi.
 Medieval clergy would wear Sapphires to symbolise heaven, while commoners thought the gem attracted heavenly blessings.

-Sapphires come in wide range of colours from white, honey yellow, moss green, brown, pink and blue.
+Sapphires come in a wide range of colours from white, honey yellow, moss green, brown, pink and blue.
 Our Sophia Necklace shows the full range of colours.

-Through the centuries it was believed that Sapphires, no matter what their colour, are the stones of wisdom.
+Through the centuries it was believed that Sapphires, no matter what the colour, are the stones of wisdom.
 They honour the higher mind and can bring intuition and clarity.
 It is thought that Sapphires can give the wearer a sense of inner peace and develop a positive attitude and that the yellow/green or honey/moss Sapphires can bring wisdom, fidelity and integrity to one’s life.

 We handpick the Sapphires for our rose cut Talitha Collection.
 Each stone will be slightly different in colour, shape and size.
 You can read more about the Talitha Collection here.